camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/tomcat/chapters/04-migration/01-migrate-71-72.html.md

 ## 2. Upgrade and Configure Optional Camunda BPM libraries

-In addition, there are artifacts for camunda Connect, camunda Spin, the Freemarker template language and Groovy scripting that may optionally be added to the folder `$TOMCAT_HOME/lib/`.
+In addition, there are artifacts for Camunda Connect, Camunda Spin, the Freemarker template language and Groovy scripting that may optionally be added to the folder `$TOMCAT_HOME/lib/`.
 Since all these artifacts add new functionality, the following steps are not required for migration.

 #### Camunda Connect

-If camunda Connect is intended to be used, add the following artifacts:
+If Camunda Connect is intended to be used, add the following artifacts:

 * `camunda-connect-connectors-all-$CONNECT_VERSION.jar`
 * `camunda-connect-core-$CONNECT_VERSION.jar`